adlercreations/SE-NYC-071524-Phase-2/README.md

-# Lecture # 2 - Components & Props
+# Lecture # 4 - Information Flow

 ## Lecture Topics

-- Review the benefits of React over Vanilla JS
-- Review the difference between HTML and JSX
-- Review the importance of Components
+- Define the term “lifting state”
-- Review how a component is written
-- Explain what props are and how to create them
-- Recognize destructured props and how to work with them
-- Recognize best practices when writing components and props
-- Observe how to render multiple components from a list
+- Recognize the pattern for changing state in a parent component from a child component
+- Explain the role that callback functions play in changing parent state

 ## Setup

 Please make sure that you are inside the folder for this repository which contains the `package.json` file before following these instructions for setup:

 1. Run `npm install` in your terminal to install the dependencies from the `package.json` file.